splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 .. _build-rules:

-Build detector rules
+Create alert rules for your detector
 =============================================================================

--  In the Alert Signal tab, you select one or more signals to monitor for unusual behavior.
+1. On the :guilabel:`Alert signal` tab, select one or more signals to monitor for unusual behavior.
 To learn more, see :ref:`alert-signal`.

--  In the :ref:`Alert condition <alert-condition>` and :ref:`Alert settings <alert-settings>` tabs, you specify criteria for triggering an alert.

-.. note:: If you don't see the Alert Signal, Alert Condition, or Alert Settings tabs, you are viewing a detector created using the API.
-For more information, see :ref:`v2-detector-SignalFlow`.

--  In the :ref:`Alert message <alert-message>` and :ref:`Alert recipients <alert-recipients>` tabs, you specify who can receive notifications, and add notes that are included in the notifications.
+2. On the :guilabel:`Alert condition` tab, select the alert condition.
+See :ref:`Alert condition <alert-condition>`.:abbr:
+3. On the :guilabel:`Alert settings` tab, complete the alert condition using the settings available.
+The settings that are available are based on your selection on the :guilabel:`Alert condition` tab.
+See :ref:`Alert settings <alert-settings>`.
+4. On the :guilabel:`Alert message` tab, select the alert severity, customize the alert message, and a runbook or tip.
+See :ref:`Alert message <alert-message>`.
+5. On the :guilabel:`Alert recipients` tab, add recipients who you want to receive a notification through email or other third-party integration.
+See :ref:`Alert recipients <alert-recipients>`.

--  In the :ref:`Activate <activate-detector>` tab, you name the rule and enable the detector.
+6. On the tab, you name the rule and activate the detector.
+See :ref:`Activate <activate-detector>`.

 After you activate the detector, it begins monitoring the signal immediately.
 When the signal meets the specified criteria, the detector triggers alerts, creates events, and sends the specified message to the alert recipients.

+.. note:: If you don't see the Alert signal, Alert condition, or Alert settings tabs, you are viewing a detector created through the API.
+For more information, see :ref:`v2-detector-SignalFlow`.

 .. _alert-signal:

 Select alert signals
 -------------------------------------------------------------------

-In the :strong:`Alert signal` tab, define the signal to monitor by entering a metric and corresponding analytics.
+On the :strong:`Alert signal` tab, define the signal to monitor by entering a metric and corresponding analytics.

-.. note:: If you don't see an Alert signal tab, you are viewing a detector that was created using the API; signals are defined in the :ref:`SignalFlow tab<v2-detector-signalflow>`.

-If you are creating a detector from scratch, you must first specify the signal or signals you want to monitor.
-Specifying a signal for a detector is similar to specifying a signal in a chart in the Plot Editor tab in the Chart Builder.
-When you start typing, a list of metrics and events displays.
-Select the metric you want to monitor, then add any filters or analytics.
+If you are creating a detector from scratch, you have to first select the signals you want to monitor.
+Selecting a signal for a detector is similar to selecting a signal in a chart in the Chart Builder.
+Enter a metric and select the metric you want to monitor from the list.
+Add filters or analytics.
 To learn more, see :ref:`specify-signal`

 If you want to add more signals, select :guilabel:`Add Metric or Event` or :guilabel:`Add Formula`.
 Note that you can add events to be displayed on the chart, but you cannot select an event as the signal to be monitored.

-.. note:: If you are creating a detector :ref:`from a chart<create-detector-from-chart>` or by :ref:`cloning a detector<clone-detector>`, you might not need to add any new signals.
-However, if you do add new signals to the detector, the signals is not added to the original chart or detector.
+.. note:: If you are creating a detector :ref:`from a chart<create-detector-from-chart>` or by :ref:`cloning a detector<clone-detector>`, you might not need to add new signals.
+However, if you do add new signals to the detector, the signals you add are not added to the original chart or detector.

 .. _compound-conditions:

-If the detector has multiple signals, you can choose whether to monitor one or more signals.
+If the detector has multiple signals, select what signal you want to alert on.

--  To monitor one signal, select the bell icon for the :strong:`Detector` menu to specify which signal you want to monitor.
+-  To monitor one signal, select the bell icon in the :guilabel:`Alert on` column to select which signal you want to monitor.
 A blue bell indicates the signal that is being monitored.

--  To create compound conditions based on the values of more than one signal, for example, signal A is higher than ``x`` OR signal B is higher than ``y``, select the multiple signals icon.
-This option is available only if the alert condition is a Custom Threshold.
+-  To create compound conditions based on the values of more than one signal, for example, signal A is higher than ``x`` OR signal B is higher than ``y``, select the :guilabel:`Monitor multiple signals` double-bells icon.
+When you select to monitor multiple signals your alert condition is changed to :guilablel:`Custom Threshold`.

-Continue to the next tab to select a condition for the detector's rule.

 .. _alert-condition: